Techtalk

 • the Linux kernel itself

-Both programs have approximately the same quality and quantity with about 2000 software packages each and can be assembled for different target platforms and architectures like ARM or i386.
-One speaks of the so-called "cross-platform".
+Both embedded software programs have approximately the same quality and quantity, with around 2000 software packages each, and can be put together for different target platforms and architectures, such as ARM or RiscV.
+This is known as a “cross-platform”.

 What is the difference between Yocto and Buildroot?